IATI/IATI-Extra-Documentation/en/iati-activities/iati-activity/recipient-region.rst

     <recipient-region percentage="40" code="189">North of Sahara, regional</recipient-region>

-Additionally, a region vocabulary can also be declared in this element
+Additionally, a :doc:`region vocabulary </codelists/RegionVocabulary>` can also be declared in this element

 .. code-block:: xml